folke/todo-comments.nvim/README.md

     pattern = [[.*<(KEYWORDS)\s*:]], -- pattern used for highlightng (vim regex) comments_only = true, -- uses treesitter to match keywords in comments only max_line_len = 400, -- ignore lines longer than this
-  },
+    exclude = {}, -- list of file types to exclude highlighting },
   -- list of named colors where we try to extract the guifg from the -- list of hilight groups or use the hex color if hl not found as a fallback